Stock Analysis on Net

 4 Click competitor name to see calculations.

-The economic spread ratio demonstrates a consistent, though decelerating, improvement over the four-year period.
-Simultaneously, economic profit exhibits a decreasing negative value, indicating a reduction in the magnitude of losses.
-Invested capital decreased significantly between 2021 and 2023, then stabilized.
+The economic spread ratio demonstrates a consistent improvement over the four-year period.
+Simultaneously, economic profit exhibits a decreasing negative trend, suggesting improving, though still insufficient, value creation.

 Economic Spread Ratio